 Traffic Projects and Improvements

-Alleviating traffic in Fuquay-Varina has become the top priority of our Board of Commissioners.
+Alleviating traffic in Fuquay-Varina has become the top priority of our Town Board of Commissioners.

 Finding solutions to increasing traffic congestion has been a priority.
 The Town Board formed a Traffic Committee in April 2015 and the group evaluated past planning efforts, present conditions, and future growth projections.
 A final Transportation Committee Report was made to the Town Board on January 4, 2016.